 Dr. Thompson maintains active research interests in representations of gender, race, and class; the body; the family and domesticity; childhood; the intellectual histories of love and beauty; food; DIY culture; the relationship between text and image; the history of sexuality and gender; and gender politics.

 Before her academic career she worked as an editor of photography books at Aperture Foundation in New York City.

-She served from 2015-20 as Director of the Center for Teaching & Learning at Stonehill College as well as Assistant to the Provost for Diversity, Equity, and Inclusion; Assistant Professor of Gender Studies; and Assistant Professor of English.
+She served from 2015-20 as Director of the Center for Teaching & Learning at Stonehill College, as well as Assistant to the Provost for Diversity, Equity, and Inclusion; Assistant Professor of Gender Studies; and Assistant Professor of English.
 She is Associate and Lecturer in Studies of Women, Gender, and Sexuality at Harvard University.